 Methane emissions from active and abandoned mines account for around 8% of total U.S. methane emissions annually.
-While venting methane is necessary for mine safety and is also a byproduct of mine abandonment, releasing any methane into the atmosphere has environmental and opportunity costs, as methane is a valuable resource that can be used for energy production.
+While venting methane is necessary for mine safety and is also a byproduct of mine abandonment, releasing any methane into the atmosphere has environmental and opportunity costs, as methane is a valuable resource that can be used for energy production, like RMG.

 Capturing mine methane will help reduce the methane emitted to atmosphere from active underground mines, which, according to the EPA, amounted to 33 million tons CO2e100 [CO2e100] of methane to atmosphere, or 61,951,520 MMBTU of methane per year.